qubitron/StarterCode/README.md

 ![](https://i.imgur.com/fuOVnfu.png)

-Once the instance has been created, a notification will popup on the bottom right of your VS COde window indicating that the creation of the App Service instance was successful.
+Once the instance has been created, a notification will popup on the bottom right of your VS Code window indicating that the creation of the App Service instance was successful.

 ![](https://i.imgur.com/EZk6SXO.png)